Juwilson24/Juwilson24.github.io/index.md

 ## About Me

-Hello my name is Julian Wilson
+My name is Julian Wilson
 I am a student-athlete at Lehigh, majoring in Finance

 <!-- Upload your own photo and change the path -->